 The length was previously discussed regarding expansion.
-Consideration for the angle is important in order to ensure that the deflection of the joints is sufficient to match that of the bridge.
+Consideration for the angle is important to ensure that the joints' deflection is sufficient to match that of the bridge.

 McWane Ductile iron pipe is provided in 18-foot nominal lengths.
-A benefit of 18-foot versus 20-foot lengths is that the 18-foot lengths provide an opportunity to achieve a tighter radius, which is also a plus for Horizontal Directional Drill (HDD) applications.
-An air release may be installed in the event there is a vertical radius with a high point within the pipe on the bridge.
+A benefit of 18-foot versus 20-foot lengths is that the 18-foot lengths provide an opportunity to achieve a tighter radius, which is also a plus for HDD applications.
+An air release may be installed if there is a vertical radius with a high point within the pipe on the bridge.

 Pipe Bridge Support Material

-The material (steel or concrete) used to construct the bridge is an especially important factor when considering how the pipe is to be supported.
+The material (steel or concrete) used to construct the bridge is an especially important factor when considering how the pipe is supported.
 Supports are only as good as the anchors which hold them in place.
-In addition, the total weight of the pipe including the fluid must be considered.
-Vertical and lateral support are crucial as well.
+Also, the total weight of the pipe, including the fluid, must be considered.
+Vertical and lateral support is crucial, as well.

 A key factor in the support system is for the pipe to be totally independent of the bridge.
 Keep in mind the varying degrees of expansion and contraction of the pipeline and the bridge.
 Hourglass rollers are a good recommendation to allow axial movement.
 Hourglass rollers or supports should be designed with a minimum angle of 90 degrees and a maximum of 120 degrees.
 The angle of support will provide longitudinal support and prevent “snaking” of the joints.
 See the photo below of double hourglass rollers with vertical and lateral support:

 Bolts located on the supports should not be over tightened.
 Over tightening may cause deformation of the pipe and increase the potential for leaks.
 One support per joint is a minimum requirement.
 Additional supports may be necessary for large diameter pipe.
 Pipe length is also important in conjunction with support lay-out.
-McWane's TR Flex® pipe is provided in 18-foot nominal lengths.
-Specific laying lengths should be ordered in order to provide correct length to correspond with the hanger system.
+McWane's Ductile's TR Flex pipe is provided in 18-foot nominal lengths.
+Specific laying lengths should be ordered to provide the correct length to correspond with the hanger system.

 Transitioning From Bridge to Underground

 In most cases, there are no special requirements for coating the pipe.
-Ultraviolet rays or varying temperatures have no effect on the ductile iron.
+Ultraviolet rays or varying temperatures do not affect the Ductile iron.
 Temperature, however, may affect the fluid within the pipe.
-Consequently, insulation may be required in order to prevent the freezing of fluids, particularly in cases of low movement or periodic use of the line.
+Consequently, insulation may be required to prevent the freezing of fluids, particularly in cases of low movement or periodic use of the line.

 Cable bond connectors may be installed to provide electrical conductivity.
 In this case, an electrical source is certainly required.
-A common misconception is that the metal to metal contact of the TR Flex® joint is sufficient for electrical conductivity.
+A common misconception is that the metal to metal contact of the TR Flex joint is sufficient for electrical conductivity.
 In reality, this is not the case.
-The TR Flex® joint is not an electrically continuous or bonded joint, and is not adequate for electrical thawing or cathodic protection.
+The TR Flex joint is not electrically continuous or bonded and is not adequate for electrical thawing or cathodic protection.
 A drainage tap may also be installed to remove fluids during a non-use time period.
 Lining requirements do not change from underground to bridge crossing applications.

 Corrosion consideration may be advisable during the transition from the bridge to underground.
-V-BIO polyethylene encasement is typically suggested.
+V-Bio® Polyethylene Encasement is typically suggested.
 However, each project should be evaluated on an individual basis.
-It is important to remember that all materials are subject to varying types of corrosion, and that there is no “one size fits all” solution.
+It is important to remember that all materials are subject to varying corrosion types and that there is no “one size fits all” solution.

 Numerous facets involved in a bridge crossing have been discussed.
 Keep in mind that there may be additional items to consider.
 We encourage you to contact your local Sales Representative or one of our Product Engineers.
 Either or both will be glad to assist with the design, facilitation, and completion of your project.
 We at McWane Ductile are Building Iron Strong Utilities for Generations!